damient3/Java-employee-payroll/README.md

 # Java-employee-payroll

 # description
-A webpage that is made for employers to keep track of how much pay their employees are getting.
+The assignment was to make a employee payroll tracker.
+A site that is made for managers to track the amount of pay their employees get.
 ## usage
+Github :
+Live :